genie97/TIL/R_Language/unit4.md

 # A model with a higher threshold will have a lower sensitivity and a higher specificity
 # A model with a lower threshold will have a higher sensitivity and a lower specificity

-# If we're predicting higher probabilities for the actual poor care
+# If we're predicting higher probabilities for the actual poor care cases as we expect
 # average predition for each of the true outcome
 tapply(predictTrain, qualityTrain$PoorCare, mean)